bywatersolutions/koha-plugin-item-messages/README.md

 # Item Messages plugin for Koha
 A plugin for Koha to add and edit messages related to a specific item.
+These messages or notes can be added to the item through the "more detail" tab.
+Notes/Messages can be a free text or alternatively can be connected to an authorized value, ITEM_MESSAGE_TYPE.
+The messages/notes that are added to the item will only be visible via the "more detail" item tab as well as through reports.

 ## Setup
 * Download and install the plugin